mugifly/mojo_template/README.md

 Templates for quickly web development, with perl + Mojolicious.

+This project is not official.

-This project has just launched development.
+This project has just launched development (now).

 ***